 11. Bhel – The Crunchy And Chatpata Plate

 Bhel puri is a delicacy from the chaat genre, made of puffed rice, vegetables, tangy imli chutney, and bhujiya, seasoned with chaat masala.
-A close cousin of this pocket-friendly street food in Bangalore is sev puri.
+A close cousin of this pocket-friendly street food in Bangalore is sev puri, a famous food in Bangalore.
 It is a closer variation made of small pieces of potato, curd, garlic, and tamarind dip, garnished with small and crispy noodles or sev.